GiaPhuong2004/Quantitative_Risk_Management_2/README.md

 ## 🔍 Project Goals

-- Compare the performance of various classification models
+- Compared various models (Logit, Logit with WOE, Random Forest, KNN) to predict the probability of default (PD) for consumer loan customers.
-- Recommend the best model for deployment in a real-world credit scoring system
+- Selected the best model based on Sensitivity, Specificity, AUC and Gini.
-- Demonstrate skills in **quantitative risk modeling** and **data-driven decision making**
+- Calculated credit scores from predicted PD of the best model.

 ---